RF Code provides the main integration point at the application layer.

-- Description: Interface specification provides means to read processed and filtered asset and tag data both historical and real-time as it is reported by the Asset Manager software application.
+- Description: Interface specification provides means to read processed and filtered asset and tag data both historical and real-time as it is reported by the CenterScape/Asset Manager software application.

-- Cons: Requires entire RF Code solution stack (tags, readers and Asset Manager software) which may not be ideal from partners that have existing software solutions.
+- Cons: Requires entire RF Code solution stack (tags, gateways, and CS/AM software) which may not be ideal from partners that have existing software solutions.

 Middle Layer Intergration (Zone Manager)